 We use the euro as our functional currency for our financial communications.
 However, a portion of our operating expenses is denominated in U.S. dollars as a result of our clinical trials performed in the United States at our office based in Cambridge, Massachusetts and our production facility in Philadelphia, Pennsylvania in conjunction with the American Red Cross.
 For the years ended December 31, 2015 and 2016, these expenses in U.S. dollars totaled \$3,149 thousand and \$6,242 thousand, respectively, based on the exchange rate in effect at December 31, 2015 and 2016, respectively, or 16% and 23% of our operating expenses for the periods presented.
 For the six months ended June 30, 2017, these expenses in U.S. dollars totaled \$3,989 thousand based on the exchange rate in effect at June 30, 2017, or approximately 25% of our operating expenses for the period presented.
-As a result, we are exposed to foreign exchange risk is unlikely to have a material adverse impact on our results of operations or financial position.
+As a result, we are exposed to foreign exchange risk inherent in operating expenses incurred.
+Following our analyses and given the level of these expenditures, the exposure to foreign exchange risk is unlikely to have a material adverse impact on our results of operations or financial position.
 In addition, we do not currently have revenues in euros, dollars or any other currency.
 As we advance our clinical development in the United States and potentially commercialize our product candidates in that market, we expect to face greater exposure to exchange rate risk and would then consider using exchange rate hedging techniques at that time.